Community Recycling Cleanup Days

 Saturday, March 11 (and the second Saturday of every month).
 8:30 a.m. – noon.
 Clear invasive vegetation, build ʻauwai for new loʻi kalo and maintain existing loʻi kalo at this work day near He’eia.
 Wear shoes and clothes that you don't mind getting muddy.
 Bring sun protection, bug repellent and a refillable water bottle.
 For more information and to RSVP, go to www.kakoooiwi.org/event/world-habitat-day-2012.

 Age 12 and up (younger OK w/adult)

-Saturday, February 11 and February 25.
+Saturday, March 11 and March 25.
 8:30 a.m. – noon.
 Tasks at these community workdays at Heʻeia Fish Pond in Kāneʻohe will support efforts to rebuild and revive the fishpond.
 Wear clothes you don’t mind getting dirty, covered shoes, and sun protection.
 Bring a reusable water bottle.
-Lunch will be provided.
+Lunch is provided.
 Online reservations are required.
-To RSVP, go to www.paepaeoheeia.org/contact/ or email email@example.com.
+To RSVP, go to www.paepaeoheeia.org/contact/ or email firstname.lastname@example.org.
 For more information, go to www.tinyurl.com/paepaevolunteer or call 808.236.6178.